Bottoms Up Training

 How it Works - Bottoms Up Draft Beer Systems

 Ever wonder how the Bottoms Up Draft Beer System Works?
 How do beers magically fill from the bottom and stop automatically giving you the perfect pour every time?
 Why on earth would anyone want something so magical?
 Are there benefits to the Bottoms Up Draft Beer System?
-And what's up with those disk thingys an the bottom of your cup?
+And what's up with those disk thingies at the bottom of your cup?
 Well, now you know!
-Why aren't you pouring your beer from the bottom?!
-Trust us, your customers will thank you!
-Check out our website: www.BottomsUpBeer.com or give our offices a call!
-317-388-5100 Email: Sales@BottomsUpBeer.com
+Interested in learning more about Bottoms Up?
+Check out our website: https://www.bottomsupbeer.com Give our offices a call: 888-618-0486 Email: sales@BottomsUpBeer.com

 How to Clean A Long Draw Bottoms Up Draft Beer System